How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 \subsubsection{Reflexive coupling and quantum dynamics with stoquastic Hamiltonians}

 Here we finally describe the reflexive coupling between two observers, $\textsc{Alice}=(\I{A}, A)$ and $\textsc{Bob}=(\I{B}, B)$.
-These new names and new notation highlight that from now on we consider the more symmetric situation wherein each observer plays the two complementary roles as both subject and object.
+Again, these new names and new notation highlight that we are considering the more symmetric situation wherein each observer plays the two complementary roles as both subject and object.
+As I mentioned in Sec.~\ref{sm:brief}, the results presented in this section should not be read as a derivation of genuine, real-time quantum dynamics from reflexivity.
+Rather, the intention of this section is to stress the similarity between Eqs.~\eqref{em:mirror<-} and \eqref{em:mirror->} for mirrors---or Eqs.~\eqref{em:VFR'B} and \eqref{em:VFRA} for video-systems---and the von Neumann equations, Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2}, for $J_a=0$.
+We here speculate on the possibility of giving this similarity a simple physical meaning, although this is not completely successful.
+Furthermore, in Sec.~\ref{sm:discussion} we briefly discuss the conceptual plausibility of the reflexive coupling between observers, as illustrated in Fig.~\ref{f:mind-body}, in the light of some developments in the philosophy of mind.

 Intuitively, in line with observer's property {\bf O5}, the dynamics of $\textsc{Bob}$-as-object, as experienced by $\textsc{Alice}$-as-subject, is the transpose of the dynamics of $\textsc{Alice}$-as-object, as experienced by $\textsc{Bob}$-as-subject.
 The reflexive coupling between \textsc{Alice} and \textsc{Bob} couples these two transposed dynamics via a swap operation analogous to the one that connects Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2}, which are equivalent to von Neumann equation, into Eqs.~\eqref{em:no-vN-1} and \eqref{em:no-vN-2}, which are formally analogous to the equations describing an embodied observer and its transposed.
-In this way, the reflexive coupling leads to a dynamics formally analogous to real-time quantum dynamics.
+In this way, the reflexive coupling leads to a dynamics that manifests aspects of a genuine, real-time quantum dynamics.
 However, in this section we are considering the case of symmetric dynamical matrices---i.e., $J_a = 0$ so $J = J_s = J^T_s$.
 These correspond to so-called {\em stoquastic} Hamiltonians, $H=-\hbar J_s$---i.e., Hamiltonians with real, non-positive off-diagonal entries, which can be naturally interpreted in probabilistic terms.
 We discuss more general Hamiltonians in Sec.~\ref{sm:generalH} below.
 We now formalize these ideas.

-Embodiment---observer's property {\bf O1}---entails that an observer-as-object interacting with an experimental system is described by a real probability matrix $P_\ell$ following a dynamics given by Eq.~\eqref{em:O1-embodiment}.
-This equation is analogous to that of a single video-feedback-system, Eq.~\eqref{em:JC}, in that they both appear to describe a system on their own, in an absolute, non-relational way.